Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling

 \subsection{Device fabrication}

-The device is fabricated at MIT Lincoln Laboratory using a multi-tier fabrication process, which consists of a high-coherence qubit tier, an interposer and a multi-layer control tier~\cite{rosenberg_2017_3dintegratedsuperconducting,yost_2020_solidstatequbitsintegrated}.
-Our device only uses the qubit and interposer tier.
-The qubit tier contains high quality Al forming the qubit loop and capacitance, as well as $\text{Al}/\text{Al}\text{O}_\text{x}/\text{Al}$ junctions.
+The device is fabricated at MIT Lincoln Laboratory using a multi-tier fabrication process, which consists of a high-coherence qubit tier, an interposer, and a multi-layer control tier~\cite{rosenberg_2017_3dintegratedsuperconducting,yost_2020_solidstatequbitsintegrated}.
+Our device only uses the qubit and interposer tiers.
+The qubit tier contains high-quality Al forming the qubit loop and capacitance, as well as $\text{Al}/\text{Al}\text{O}_\text{x}/\text{Al}$ junctions.
 The interposer tier contains the tunable resonator and the control lines.
-They are bump bonded together in a flip-chip configuration using indium bumps.
+They are bump-bonded together in a flip-chip configuration using indium bumps.